BioDynaMo/biodynamo/doc/user_guide/operation.md

 This example shows an overview of the displacement operation; one of the default operations in BioDynaMo.
 This operation is implemented for different computing targets, of which two are shown in the image above.
-The `DisplacementOp` implementation targets execution on CPUs, whereas `DisplacementOpCuda` targets execution on GPUs using the CUDA framework.
+The `MechanicalForcesOp` implementation targets execution on CPUs, whereas `MechanicalForcesOpCuda` targets execution on GPUs using the CUDA framework.
 As a user, you can develop new *operation implementations* and append them to an *operation* with a specific name.
 The BioDynaMo core will be able to select the right implementation based on your system (i.e. having a GPU or not).